QUICK SUMMARY OF LEGISLATION – HR 4052 (FORMERLY HR 3339) – TO CREATE A

 Infrastructure development needs careful planning, and a reliable source of long-term funding, in order for it to succeed.
 That’s just not possible under a system of uncertain annual appropriations (unreliable funding for The Eisenhower Highway Trust Fund is a case in point), and politicians’ short–term horizons of from 2 to 4 years.
 Moreover, the Federal budget is in financial disarray – with total revenues available for discretionary spending having fallen from 65% in 1960, to 11% in 2019.
 Add to that, COVID-19 Recession and Stimulus spending has led to huge budget deficits, and an unprecedented debt overhang that is putting pressure on interest rates.
 So it is unlikely that adequate infrastructure financing to cover all of the financing gap will ever come from the Federal Budget.

-Legislation ( HR 4052, formerly HR 3339)) has been introduced in Congress to create a $5 trillion National Infrastructure Bank.
+Legislation (HR 4052, formerly HR 3339)) has been introduced in Congress to create a $5 trillion National Infrastructure Bank.
 This “NIB” will be a separate institution from the Budget, set up as a federally established, mixed-ownership, incorporated bank, capitalized with existing Treasuries held by the private sector.
 That’s the same approach that was used four times before in our nation’s history, starting with the First Bank of the United States created in 1791 by Treasury Secretary Alexander Hamilton, and ending with FDR’s Reconstruction Finance Corporation (RFC).
 Except for a very small appropriation from Congress to get started, the NIB will pay its own way.
 It will not create any new Federal debt, nor require any new Federal taxes.
 As such, it is configured to attract maximum political support from both Republicans and Democrats in Congress.

 This is how it would work (see attached Flowchart):

-· The NIB will be capitalized over ten years by purchasing up to $500 billion in existing Treasury bonds held by the private sector (held in pension and other savings funds), in exchange for equivalent shares of preferred stock in the NIB.
+· The NIB will be capitalized over ten years by purchasing up to $500 billion in existing Treasury bonds held by the private sector (held in pension and other savings accounts), in exchange for equivalent shares of preferred stock in the NIB.
 The exchange will take place via a sales contract with the NIB that guarantees a preferred stock dividend of up to 2% more than private-holders currently earn on their Treasuries.
 The incremental 2%, or about $10 billion per year, would come out of interest earnings on the loans (see next two bullets).
-The capital would sit on the NIB’s books, to be used only in the case of non-repayment of loans.
+The capital would sit on the NIB’s books, to be used only in the event of non-repayment of loans.
 Private investors holding preferred stock would be silent, non-voting partners in the bank.

 · The NIB will provide up to $5 trillion over ten years in infrastructure loans.
 That’s enough to cover all of the $2.6 trillion ASCE identified funding gap, plus $2.4 trillion for other critical projects (see Table below).
 Using standard commercial-bank procedures, the NIB will create a deposit in the borrower’s name as each loan is approved and booked.
 Such new deposits add to the nation’s money supply.
 But inflation is actually lowered because productive investments grow the economy at least three times faster than the new money the NIB creates.